 Several law teaching candidates also consider academic fellowships as a unique opportunity to spend one or two years in an academic position with a law school.
 The types of academic fellowships vary including research and writing only, teaching/visiting assistant professor positions, teaching legal research and writing, clinical teaching fellowships and specialized teaching fellowships.

-The resources below will provide an introduction to candidates considering law teaching, including information on academic fellowships.
-Alumni should contact CDO at firstname.lastname@example.org or 203-432-1676 for login information.
+CDO provides several resources, listed below, to provide an introduction to candidates considering law teaching, including information on academic fellowships.
+If prompted for a password, alumni should contact CDO at email@example.com or 203-432-1676 for login information.